 Electricity consumption requirement for electrically-heated homes

-- If your home is electrically heated, your home must meet a minimum electricity consumption requirement to qualify for rebates.
+- If your home is electrically heated by BC Hydro, your home must meet a minimum electricity consumption requirement to qualify for rebates.

-- The rebate eligibility tool will require your BC Hydro account number, along with the square footage of your home.
+- The electricity consumption check will require your BC Hydro account number, along with the square footage of your home.

 - The tool will compare your home’s electricity consumption over the past three years against the average electricity consumption used by homes of the same size.